Extremal statistics for a one-dimensional Brownian motion with a reflective boundary: Introduction

 In this work, we aim to study the EVS of the Brownian motion in one dimension subject to a reflective boundary at the origin when starting from a positive position $x_0$, such that the Brownian motion is confined in the positive half-space.
 From an intuitive perspective of view, when the total time duration $t$ is much less than the diffusion time $t_d=x^2_0/D$ from the starting position to the reflective boundary, the reflective boundary has not much impact on the Brownian motion and thus the EVS is similar to that of a free Brownian motion.
+We should emphasize that $t_d$ is not confused with the mean first-passage time from $x_0$ to the origin.
+It is well-known that the first-passage time $t_f$ follows $P(t_f) =\frac{1}{\sqrt{4 \pi D t_f^3}} \exp\left( {-{x_0^2}/{4Dt_f}} \right) $.
+The heavy tail of the distribution leads to the divergence of mean first-passage time.
+Instead, $t_d$ can be understood as the typical value of the first-passage time since one can easily check that $P(t_f)$ attains its unique maximum at $t_f=t_d$.
 A special focus should be paid to the case of $t$ equal to or larger than the order of the magnitude of $t_d$ where the reflective boundary comes into effect.
 We first derive the survival probability of the Brownian particle in the presence of a reflective boundary at the origin and an absorbing boundary at $x=M$, thus leading to the distribution $P(M|x_0,t)$ of the maximum displacement $M$ within a duration $t$.
 We also obtain the expectation $\langle M \rangle$ of $M$ as a function of $x_0$ and $t$, from which we find that in the long-time limit $\langle M \rangle \sim \sqrt{\pi D t}$, up to a correction proportional to $x_0^2/\sqrt{t}$.
 This is qualitatively the same as the case of the free Brownian motion ($\langle M \rangle \sim 2 \sqrt{ D t/\pi}$ for the latter), but with a different prefactor.
 Moreover, we use a path decomposition technique to obtain the joint distribution $P(M,t_m|x_0,t)$ of the maximum displacement $M$ and the time $t_m$ at which $M$ is reached.
-Marginalization of $P(M,t_m|x_0,t)$ over $M$ we obtain the distribution of $P(t_m|x_0,t)$.
+Marginalization of $P(M,t_m|x_0,t)$ over $M$ to obtain the distribution of $P(t_m|x_0,t)$.
 For $t>t_d$, the distribution of $t_m$ deviates from the so-called arcsine law, and is no longer symmetric with respect to $t/2$.
 Interestingly, we find that the ratio of the expectation of $t_m$ to $t$, $\langle t_m \rangle/t$, increases monotonically with $t$, and its value approaches 1/2 in the limit $t \ll t_d$ and tends towards another constant $(1+2G)/4 \approx 0.708$ in the opposite limit $t \gg t_d$, where $G$ is the Catalan's constant.
+At last, we show how the statistics of the other two times, i.e., the last time $t_\ell$ the process passes through the initial position $x_0$ and the occupation time $t_o$ spent above $x_0$, is modified in the presence of the reflective boundary.
+The expectations of $t_\ell$ and $t_o$ are analytically obtained.
+In the short-time and the long-time limits, $\langle t_\ell \rangle/t$ tends towards $1/2$.
+Interestingly, $\langle t_\ell \rangle/t$ shows a nonmonotonic dependence on $t$, and a maximum $\langle t_\ell \rangle/t$ occurs at a moderate value of $t$.
+The fraction of the occupation time $\langle t_o \rangle/t$ varies monotonically from $1/2$ and approaches to $1$ in the long-time limit.